javiervidrua/javiervidrua.github.io/_posts/2020-11-15-how-to-protect-your-ssh-server.md

 There are various ways to protect your server against bruteforce attacks:

+* **Have a strong password**

+  As Kevin Mitnic says, you should not use passwords, but passphrases.

+  That is sentences with 25 characters or more, including upper and lowercase letters and symbols.

 *  **Change the default SSH port**

    Change the listening port to one that is currently unassigned by the [IANA](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml), for example, 22022.

+   Note: This won't stop a hacker, since it is really easy to find the SSH service if you do a complete port scan.

 *  **Install Fail2ban**